Current pedal obsession: Mr. Black Ambience Echoverb.

 Small pedal, ambience bigger than your head.

 Don’t overlook this pedal as just another delay with a reverb slapped on.
 There’s nothing typical about the Mr. Black Ambience Echoverb.
-Despite only three knobs, this well-oiled machine creates a massive, chorused ambience from two delays, a reverb and three separate modulations.
+It may be the best pedal out there for blurring the lines between delay, reverb and chorus with a metalic wash (not a cotton candy wash that we get so much of today).
+Despite only three knobs (and no annoying alt functions), this well-oiled machine creates a massive, chorused ambience from two syncopated delays cross-fed into a pad-like reverb.

 This pedal creates a lush, galloping soup by mixing four signals:

 - A modulated 5/8 delay

 - A separately-modulated 8/8 delay